Painted turtles are one of the most popular species of turtle in the world. Here is how to identify what painted turtle species you have.

 - Southern Painted Turtle (C.P. bellii).

-How To Identify A Painted Turtle – Appearance
+How To Identify A Painted Turtle by Appearance

-Let’s start with the most easily recognizable subspecies of the painted turtle, the Southern Painted.
+Let’s start with the most easily recognizable subspecies of the painted turtle, the Southern painted turtle.

 How To Identify A Southern Painted Turtle

 The Southern Painted Turtle is super easy to recognize.
-Their plastrons (the part of their shell that is on the bottom) are completely solid yellow.
+Their plastron (the part of their shell that is on the bottom) is solid yellow.

 More importantly, they are the ONLY sub-species that have a thin, solid-colored line running down the middle of their shell, from top to bottom.

 Next time you see a painted turtle and notice a thin solid line running down its shell, you’ll know its a Southern.

 Usually, Westerns have really dark-green or olive-colored shells.